 The American process is allowing some smaller agencies to become “supervising providers” for large international agencies such as All God’s Children International and Wide Horizons for Children.
 Family to Family has agreed to become a supervising provider for both of those agencies as well as a few more.
 Ask your international agency if Family to Family is an approved home study provider for them.

-The more regulation required for the home study, the higher the costs are going to be.
+The more regulations required for the home study, the higher the costs are going to be.
 For example: The state of Texas has requirements listed in the Family Code for home study evaluations.
-These laws are explained and implemented by the Texas Department of Family and Protective Services through the Texas Adoption Minimum Standards which adds more regulation and requirements as far as who qualifies to make a recommendation to approve a person for adoption and what the process will be.
+These laws are explained and implemented by the Texas Department of Family and Protective Services through the Texas Adoption Minimum Standards which adds more regulations and requirements as far as who qualifies to make a recommendation to approve a person for adoption and what the process will be.